Linkedin Contributions: Funny Office Sayings

 Robert @ The Telemarketing Company

-It’s been great getting everyone’s input and some real eye openers were revealed!
+It’s been great getting everyone’s input, and some real eye-openers!
 Remember if you ever hear any of the above or indeed from our post on 50 Funny Office sayings do leave a comment and let the discussion continue!